Belthasaran/rhplay/devdocs/nostr/game-submission-schema-plan.md

 - Enforce rate limiting (≤1 submission per 24 h for trust <12).
 - Prepare the schema for publishing corresponding Nostr events and distributing historical archives.

+Game Submisison Modal :
+- The UI should be implement as a separate Vue component and made accessible from a "Manage > Submit Game Additions"  menu
+- The modal can be extended later to include Resource submissions, but for now is just for submitting new Games, and updates for items previously published by that user.

+- The UI tracks all the draft submissions the user is working on, as well as all the published ones.
+A "New Game"  button opens a form which allows entry of the common game fields:
+       - Please see the gameversions table of the rhdata.db database, and matching gameversion_stats tables; plus the patchblobs data table, and rhpatches table.
+Then patchbin.db database's attachments table which links to actual patch file data.
+       - gameid, gvuuid, section - Calculated values, read-only to user submitters, only editable by admins.
+	   - version is locked at 1 for a new game submission
+	   - removed, obsoleted, moderated, and featured - Are all not editable by the submitter.
+Admins and moderators can set any of them.
+	   - based_against - Dropdown list that contains only SMW, currently.
+       - Patch filename - user needs to select a BPS file which will be compiled into a patchblob and prepared for addition to the attachments table before the game verification.
+The patchblob filename will be pblob_(SHAKE128 hash of its contents, 20-characters in hex) -
+	   It must be a patch against the base game.
+The file size must be less than 4194305 bytes.
+No ROMs.
+       - Screenshot filenames - Must be 256x224 pixel PNGs.
+Maximum 5 screenshots, file size 300kb each.
+       - name - Name of the actual game
+	   - length - Exit count
+	   - demo - Yes or No
+	   - sa1 - Yes or No
+	   - collab - Yes or No
+	   - difficulty - Dropdown list of the common difficulties: 1 Newcomer, 2 Casual, 3 Skilled, 4 Advanced, 5 Expert, 6 Master, 7 Grandmaster
+	   - type - Multi-select Listbox, requires 1 or more selections: Standard, Kaizo, Puzzle, Tool-Assisted, Pit
+       - warnings - Multi-select list: Suggestive Content or Language, Crude Content or Language, Possible Photosensitivity Triggers, Violence, Mature
+       - author - Main Author
+	   - authors - Authors list (Defaults to author if not specified)
+	   - submitter - Public key of the submitter in npub format.
+	   - legacy_type - Multi-select Listbox, allows picking from 1 or more:
+	          Standard: Easy, Standard: Normal, Standard: Hard, Standard: Very Hard,
+			  Kaizo: Beginner, Kaizo: Intermediate, Kaizo: Expert, Intermediate Intermediate Kaizo, Intermediate Advanced Kaizo,
+			  Tool-Assisted: Pit, Tool-Assisted: Kaizo,  Misc.: Troll, Misc.: Puzzle, Intermediate Intro Kaizo, Intermediate, Joke, Hard
+       - combinedtype - Not edited directly, but is set according to code in computeCombinedType() from ~/rhplay/jstools/loaddata.js
+   	   - url - optional URL to game info page
+	   - download_url - optional author's direct download link for patch or zip containning patch
+	   - name_href - optional link to a gamedb listing page
+	   - author_href - optional link to an author listing page
+	   - obsoleted_by - Only editable by moderators and admins.
+	   - description -  Full text description
+	   - tags - List of simple tags - Comma separated, usually must be from the available list: custom music, original music, original graphics, no audio altered physics, bosses, exploration, gimmick, no boss, non-platformer, puzzle, traditional, tutorial, vanilla, variety creepypasta, crossover, holiday, horror, joke, remake, story, troll, cape, gauntlet, glitch, item tech, precision, shell script recommended, fixme, compilation, msu-1

+						- Character names, languages, series names, environments, and types of media can also be used as tags (e.g. anime, sports, politics, desert, space)
+						- Please consider the tags found in ~/rhplay/refmaterial/smwtags.txt   as of the moment as available tags also.
+	   - raw_difficulty - The calculated numerical value on the difficulty, such as  diff_1, diff_2, diff_3, diff_4, diff_5
+       - submission_notes

 ## 2. New Tables

 ### 2.1 `game_submissions`